balashev/spectro/docs/installation.rst

 Config
 ------

 Before first use it can be useful to config some variable inside the code which provide the path to the external databases, e.g. IGMspec.
 The paths are kept in the file ``sviewer\config\config.ini``.
-In this file some dependencies and variable are stored during the working progress, but you can also edit it by hands on your own risk.
+In this file some dependencies and variables automatically store during the working progress, but you can also edit it by hands on your own risk.

 Dependencies
 ------------